Marrbol/R-Type/README.md

 ## Compilation errors

+- If you are having trouble compiling the project, make sure you have the following dependencies installed:
+  - CMake 3.10 or higher
+  - C++ build tool

+- If you are having trouble running the project, make sure you are running the executable from a build directory under the root of the project.
+See above for more details.

 ## Textures not loading, or not loading properly (white squares)

 If you have a problem with the textures, make sure you are running CMake from the